Davidoc26/eloquent-filter/README.md

 }
 ```

-Then, you can get your arguments in your filter
+Then, you can get your arguments in your filter using dynamic properties
 ```php
 use Davidoc26\EloquentFilter\Filters\RequestFilter;
 use Davidoc26\EloquentFilter\Traits\HasArguments;